 MAS is also seeking feedback for a proposal in which a historical price volatility indicator would be provided along with the rating that has been derived from these new regulations.

-MAS proposes to impose requirements on product issuers to rate products based on the proposed complexity-risk ratings framework as they are most familiar with their products.
+MAS proposes to impose requirements on product issuers to rate products based on the proposed complexity-risk rating framework as they are most familiar with their products.
 MAS further proposes to require ratings to be disclosed in product offering documents for new and ongoing offers of investments to retail investors.
 Issuers who seek to have their products listed on an Approved Exchange (AE) will be required to inform the relevant AE of the rating, and the AE should indicate this information on its trading platform accordingly.
 Intermediaries will similarly be required to ensure this information is made available to investors transacting in listed products through them.

 Refining Investor Classifications